 More Missouri Amusement Parks:

-Fun-Plex (Omaha, Nebraska)Take the family to the largest amusement park in Nebraska.
+Fun-Plex in Omaha, NebraskaTake the family to the largest amusement park in Nebraska.
 Fun-Plex is also home to the Big Ohhhhhh!!! -- the only roller coaster in the state.
-Also enjoy a “Putt-Terrific” 18-hole golf course, a twisty ride down a 5-story waterslide and slip-and-slide fun in a speedy go-kart.
+Also enjoy a “Putt-Terrific” 18-hole golf course, a twisty ride down a five-story waterslide and slip-and-slide fun in a speedy go-kart.
 960 1280

 More Nevada Amusement Parks: